-- 13 Regarding supply chain workers, the promoter shall apply the requirements of paragraphs 68 to 69 of this Standard. - 14 When requested, the promoter provides the Bank with the relevant health, safety and security management plans and procedures, as well as, if available, any relevant labour report issued by the national labour inspectorate.
-The EIB may require the promoter to complement its assessment and its management plans and procedures, in line with EU legislation and the requirement listed in this Standard17.
+- 4413 Regarding supply chain workers, the promoter shall apply the requirements of paragraphs 66 68 to 67-69 of this Standard. - 4214 When requested, the promoter provides the Bank with the relevant health, safety and security management plans and procedures, as well as, if available, -any relevant labour report issued by the national labour inspectorate.
+The EIB may require the promoter may be required to complement its assessment and its management plans and procedures, in line with EU legislation and the requirement listed in this Standard 17.